bbauska/UC-Davis-JS-Basics/readme.md

 files</b>.</p>

 <p>If you run into any issues during this course, <b>learner support</b> is available to all
 Coursera students.
-The link for Coursera's Learner support is included below.
+The link for Coursera&apos;s Learner support is included below.
 The
 <a href="https://learner.coursera.help/hc/en-us">Help Center/Learner Support</a> includes
 topics such as account setup, payments, enrollment questions, and troubleshooting common problems.</p>